Estimate Time5 min

 How long and deep is a typical stock market correction?

-It's impossible to know when the next correction may occur.
-Similarly, once the market is in one, it's impossible to say how long it may take for stocks to recover their previous highs and for volatility to subside.
-The market is always driven by complex economic factors, and future events are inherently unpredictable.
+It's impossible to know how long it may take for stocks to recover their previous highs and for volatility to subside, due to the inherent unpredictability of future events.

 But historically, the market has typically recovered quickly from corrections.
 The chart below shows the largest drop from a market high in each year (red dots).
 You can see that it’s not uncommon to experience significant market declines.
 But the market still has often recovered and produced positive results in most years (shown as the green bars).